7 Common Hypnosis Myths That Are Holding You Back (And the Truth You Need to Know)

 FAQ

-Nearly everyone can if they can follow instructions and stay open to the process.
+Nearly everyone can.
+If you can follow simple instructions and stay open to the process, hypnosis will work for you.
+Willingness matters more than belief.

 Yes.
 When practiced by a certified professional, hypnosis is safe, ethical, and empowering.

-No. You’re always in control and can reject any suggestion that conflicts with your values.
+No. You are always in control and can reject any suggestion that conflicts with your values.

 Yes.
 Online sessions are just as effective when guided properly, and many clients prefer the comfort of home.